Start9Labs/docs/src/user-manual/ssh.md

     ```

 1. Type `exit` and hit enter to leave the current session.
-You'll now be using your own SSH key when you try to log in again.
+Next time you connect via SSH, your key will be used instead of providng your master password.